cristian1604/axia-traductor/README.md

  - [wxFormBuilder] -  An open source GUI designer application for wxWidgets toolkit

 ### Features
-This software is not only a translator.
+This software is not just a translator.
 It's a totally functional text editor with syntax highlight (implemented _ad hoc_).

 ### Current status
 The software is totally functional.
-Only convert portion of static code.
-Notice: Assign sentences `=` are not converted.
+Notice: Not all assign sentences `=` are converted.

 Explaination:

 Since variable enumeration on 8035 and 8025 are both different, the sentence are not converted directly.
-Is mapped internally and are replaced on execution time.

 | Math expression | 8025 syntax | 8035 syntax |
 | ------ | ------ | ------ |